dwhiffing/fury/content/aar/nf/nf34_f69/body.md

 nautical miles was not a lot of time for countermeasures but they would still have to try;

-“Bring the ship about, hard turn to starboard!”
+“Bring the ship about, hard turn to starboard\!”
 Ortiz cried.

-As the Mk50 bored in and impacted the whole ship shook but the crew of Delfin also realised that the warhead was a small one, they may survive yet!
+As the Mk50 bored in and impacted the whole ship shook but the crew of Delfin also realised that the warhead was a small one, they may survive yet\!

 “Damage report” Ortiz ordered